All posts

 14 April 2025 · 8 min read

 Bumble BFF is the friend-finding mode within the Bumble app, originally known as a dating platform.
-The BFF mode lets users create a non-romantic profile and swipe on potential friends the same way they would on a dating app.
+The BFF mode lets users create a non-romantic profile and swipe on potential friends the same way they would on the dating side.
 It's a genuinely useful tool for people who've moved to a new city, feel socially isolated, or want to expand their social circle beyond existing networks.

 But Bumble BFF has a specific use case: general friend discovery in your city, asynchronous and app-mediated.
-It wasn't designed for the live event context — the moments where you're standing in a crowd at a festival, attending a conference, or at a social event and want to meet the interesting people who are right there with you.
+It wasn't designed for the live event context — the moments where you're standing in a crowd at a festival, attending a conference, or at a social night and want to meet the interesting people right there with you.

 Bumble BFF addresses a real problem: making friends as an adult is genuinely difficult, especially in cities where social networks can feel thin.
-The platform offers:
+The platform offers profile-based discovery where you create a profile showing your interests and browse others nearby.
+In mixed-gender connections, women message first.
+The familiar swipe mechanic indicates interest.
+Photo verification reduces fake accounts.
+Interest tags help surface people with overlapping hobbies.

 For general friend-finding — meeting people to hang out with over time — Bumble BFF works reasonably well and has a meaningful user base.